Wisterpoint/Wisterpoint/README.md

   <p>------------------------------------------------------------------------------------</p>
 <p>I am a first year Computer Science student at university.<br><br>
 I used to do Electronic Engineering manufacturing for two years but ended up switching back into Computer Science.<br><br>
-I enjoy both subjects but I have always done something computing related as with engineering, as I leant more into the electronic side especially microcontrollers which usually involves quite a bit of programming.
+I enjoy both subjects but I have always done something computing related as with engineering, as I leant more into the electronic side especially microcontrollers which usually involves quite a bit of programming.<br><br>
+I plan to post/share some of my projects here for others to see.
+Hopefully they aren't bad.
 </p>
 <p>-------------------------------------------------------------------------------------</p>